Calculation and Interpretation of the ...

 Measures of dispersion are used to describe the variability or spread in a sample or population.
-They are usually used in conjunction with measures of central tendency such as the mean and the median.
+They are usually used in conjunction with measures of central tendency, such as the mean and the median.
 Specifically, measures of dispersion are the range, variance, absolute deviation, and standard deviation.

-Measures of dispersion are important because they give us an idea of how well the measures of central tendency represent the data.
+Measures of dispersion are important because they give us an idea of how well the measures of central tendency represent data.
 For example, if the standard deviation is large, then there are large differences between individual data points.
 Consequently, the mean may not be representative of the data.

 Range is the difference between the highest and the lowest scores in a set of data, i.e.,